shengjiex98/write-everyday/notes/autoware.md

 ```bash
 <username>@ade:~ $ exit
 ```
-should do the trick.
 Once you finish experimenting with it, you can run
 ```bash
 # This command is NOT run in the ADE environment
 $ ade stop